Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Revisiting Nonce@Once

-However, during our analyses, we notice activity in frequency bands far below the \ac{cpu} frequency which -- nevertheless -- seems clearly related to the \ac{cpu} activity. \cref{fig:rpi4osslgcry} shows the frequency-filtered signals for OpenSSL + \textit{secp521r1} and libgcrypt + \textit{Ed25519}.
+However, during our analyses, we noticed activity in frequency bands far below the \ac{cpu} frequency which -- nevertheless -- seems clearly related to the \ac{cpu} activity. \cref{fig:rpi4osslgcry} shows the frequency-filtered signals for OpenSSL + \textit{secp521r1} and libgcrypt + \textit{Ed25519}.
 In particular, the absolute and sliding-median filtering of bandpass-filtered signals is helpful to detect repeating patterns.
-We use a window length of approximately \SI{2}{\micro\second} for the sliding-median filter.
+We used a window length of approximately \SI{2}{\micro\second} for the sliding-median filter.
 For the \textit{secp521r1} curve in OpenSSL, the peaks of this signal form a \textit{5-2-1-2-3-1-3-3} pattern, which can be directly mapped to finite-field multiplication and square operations within the ladder step operation.
-The ladder step implementation uses the differential addition-and-doubling formulas from~\cite{tetsuya_ec_mult} (see \cref{appendix:montladderstep}).
-For libgcrypt and \textit{Ed25519}, the pattern can not be directly mapped to operations within the double-and-always-add routine and the relevant frequency band is less dominant in the spectrum.
-We observe these effects for measurements at two locations.
-We place a Langer EMV RF-B 2-3 probe on the die, above the location of the four \acp{cpu} (see \cref{fig:rpi4dieshot}), and a Langer EMV RF-U 2.5-2 probe on the center capacitor of the triplet marked with a blue rectangle in \cref{fig:rpi4chip}.
-The signal on the capacitors looks more promising and the position is easier to re-produce, therefore we use it for the subsequent analyses.
+The ladder step implementation uses the differential addition-and-doubling formulas from~\cite{tetsuya_ec_mult} (\cref{appendix:montladderstep}).
+For libgcrypt and \textit{Ed25519}, the pattern cannot be directly mapped to operations within the double-and-always-add routine and the relevant frequency band is less dominant in the spectrum.
+We observed these effects for measurements at two locations.
+We placed a Langer EMV RF-B 2-3 probe on the die, above the location of the four \acp{cpu} (\cref{fig:rpi4dieshot}), and a Langer EMV RF-U 2.5-2 probe on the center capacitor of the triplet marked with a blue rectangle in \cref{fig:rpi4chip}.
+The signal on the capacitors looked more promising and the position is easier to reproduce, therefore we used it for all subsequent analyses.
 The capacitors act as a low-pass filter, which attenuate spectral components with higher frequencies such as the \ac{cpu} frequency, but do not dampen the frequency bands we consider here.